JFranciscoRobles/prueba-blog/README.md

 https://prueba-blog.vercel.app/

+You can use the following credentials:
+Email: admin@admin.com
+Password: admin

+Alternatively, you can create a new user.

 This project serves as a technical test for a blog application and incorporates the following technologies:

 -   Prisma ORM: A modern database toolkit for TypeScript and Node.js.